fischertechnik/txt_training_factory/README.md

 The Doxygen documentation of the C / C ++ library classes can be found in the [API Reference](https://fischertechnik.github.io/txt_training_factory_doc/html/index.html).

 ## MQTT Interface
-The [MQTT Interface](TxtSmartFactoryLib/doc/MqttInterface.md) describes the topics and the payload of the MQTT clients.
+The [MQTT Interface](TxtSmartFactoryLib/doc/MqttInterface.md) describes the topics and the payload of the MQTT clients and the configuration of the mosquitto MQTT bridge.

 ## Finite State Machines
 * [FSM MPO](https://fischertechnik.github.io/txt_training_factory_doc/html/dot_TxtMultiProcessingStationRun.png)